 - Reshaping nasal bridge – hump removal, straightening

-Nose job NYC can address several issues at once.
+Nose job surgery can address several issues at once.
 Breathing or sinus issues are improved with septoplasty, or deviated septum repair, during a cosmetic transformation.
 When performed by a talented surgical artist like Dr. Linkov, the results are beautiful and improve health for the patient.

 Rhinoplasty is the technical term for a nose job.
 A nose job is a blanket term for any surgery involving the nose but typically is used to indicate a rhinoplasty or septorhinoplasty.
 The term “nose job” does not capture the full breadth of surgeries that can be performed on the nose.